CBIIT/fnlcr-bids-hpc/documentation/how_to_make_your_code_candle_compliant/README.md

+---
+bigimg: "/img/FNL_ATRF_Pano_4x10.jpg"
-# How to make your code CANDLE-compliant
+title: How to make your code CANDLE-compliant
+---
 The assumption is that your code is in Python and runs as-is on Biowulf.
 For help with this, [contact us](mailto:andrew.weisman@nih.gov).

 The backend doesn't matter; we have tested both Keras and PyTorch.
 When in doubt, use Keras.